agera-sdk/previous-version-2/README.md

 - The UI API exports all the node kinds related to user interface (such as `Button`) from the submodule `rialight::graphics::ui` of the graphics API.
 Such node kinds are not exported directly by the graphics API to avoid confusion.
 Even `define_ui_component!` comes from there.
 - The UI API exports interfaces for reactive UI components which are defined by the developer.
   - An UI component may use graphics nodes from the graphics API, `rialight::graphics`.
-Inclusively, it is already a node.
+Inclusively, it is already a node too.
   - _Reactive_ data can be shared across all UI components.
 There may be a proper API for that.
 In that case, when a state changes, it causes parts of a component that use that state to render again.

 UI components are graphical nodes, since `UiComponent` inherits `NodeKind`.
 They are usually defined with `define_ui_component!`, which is similiar to `define_node!`.

-Implementation details:

-- A UI component is constructed as a `Node` that has something like `Arc<dyn Any>` inside.
-This has to be implemented at `rialight::graphics::ui` specifically as it can use the internal node kind variants.

 ### File System